Natalia Tena: Career

 Tena made her professional debut as Ellie in About a Boy (2002), and began acting full-time in 2003.
 She has played lead roles in stage adaptations of Gone to Earth in 2004, and Nights at the Circus in 2006.

 In 2007, Tena appeared in the film adaptation of Harry Potter and the Order of the Phoenix playing the character Nymphadora Tonks.
 Tena reprised this role in its sequels Harry Potter and the Half-Blood Prince, in 2009, Harry Potter and the Deathly Hallows – Part 1 in 2010 and Part 2 in 2011.

 She hosted a behind-the-scenes featurette entitled "Trailing Tonks" for the subsequent DVD and Blu-ray release, and is credited as producer and director of the featurette, in which she also performs an original Christmas-themed blues song on guitar, which she composed while working as a busker on the London Underground.

 In 2011, she played a lead role in the Scottish Film You Instead.
 She also appeared as Osha in HBO's Game of Thrones.
 In March 2013, she starred in the official music video for Lapalux's single "Without You (ft.
 Kerry Leatham)".

 In 2014, Tena co-starred as a mentally ill woman in the Black Mirror Christmas episode "White Christmas".

 In 2015, she starred as the lead, Jennifer Preston, in the British mini-series Residue.
 In 2017, Tena was cast as Sara Morten in the CBS drama Wisdom of the Crowd.

-In April 2018, it was announced that Tena was cast in the series regular role of Lana Pierce on the YouTube science fiction series Origin.
+Tena played the series regular role of Lana Pierce on the YouTube science fiction series Origin (2018).